BatyLeo/ConstrainedShortestPaths.jl/docs/src/index.md

 This package implements algorithms for solving **Generalized Constrained Shortest Paths** problems.
 It implements a simplified version of the framework from [Parmentier 2017](https://arxiv.org/abs/1504.07880), restricted to acyclic directed graphs.

+If you have any question/suggestion, feel free to [create an issue](https://github.com/BatyLeo/ConstrainedShortestPaths.jl/issues/new/choose) or [contact me](mailto:leo.baty@enpc.fr).

 ## Overview

 This package supports the following setting: